-Wharton Center, in collaboration with a variety of MSU and community partners, is creating an initiative to provide a supportive and welcoming environment that will make live theatre accessible to those with autism spectrum disorder (ASD), developmental disabilities, sensory processing disorder, and other sensory-sensitive people and their families.
+Wharton Center, in collaboration with a variety of MSU and community partners, provides a supportive and welcoming environment that will make live theatre accessible to those with sensory sensitivities and their families.

 What are Sensory-Friendly Performances?